MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 - JavaScript/TypeScript
 - C#

-Each template were written for hosts such as:
+Each template was written for hosts such as:

 - Azure App Service
 - Azure Container Apps